LFattorini/economic-indicators-webapp/README.md

 Install packages:
 `pip install -r requirements.txt`

-To install the app on MacOS/Linux system:<br>
+To start the web app on MacOS/Linux system:<br>
 * Open terminal
 * Go into the directory of the web app files
 * Run `python worldbank.py`